act-rules/act-rules.github.io/_rules/active-focus-shortcut-1e9941.md

 name: Printable key shortcut is only active when component has focus
 rule_type: atomic
 description: |
-  This rule checks that if keyboard shortcuts for a user interface component are implemented using only printable characters, then they are only available when that component has focus.
+  This rule checks that keyboard shortcuts for user interface components using only printable characters are only available when the component has focus.
 accessibility_requirements: # Remove whatever is not applicable wcag21:2.1.4: # Character Key Shortcuts (A)
     forConformance: true
-    failed: not satisfied
+    failed: further testing needed
     passed: satisfied
     inapplicable: further testing needed
 input_aspects: